Generic Name: Calcium and Vitamin D Liquid (KAL see um & VYE ta min dee)

-This information should not be used to decide whether or not to take this medicine or any other medicine.
+Disclaimer: This information should not be used to decide whether or not to take calcium and vitamin D liquid or any other medicine.
 Only the healthcare provider has the knowledge and training to decide which medicines are right for a specific patient.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
 This is only a brief summary of general information about calcium and vitamin D liquid.
-It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to this medicine.
+It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to calcium and vitamin D liquid.
 This information is not specific medical advice and does not replace information you receive from the healthcare provider.
 You must talk with the healthcare provider for complete information about the risks and benefits of using calcium and vitamin D liquid.

 More about calcium/vitamin d

 - Support Group

 - 3 Reviews – Add your own review/rating

 - Calcium and vitamin D combination

 - Calcium and Vitamin D Capsules and Tablets